Azure/enterprise-azure-policy-as-code/Docs/index.md

 * `Build-PolicyDocumentation` generates [documentation in markdown and csv formats for Policy Sets and Assignments.](documenting-assignments-and-policy-sets.md)
 * `Create-AzRemediationTasks` to bulk remediate non-compliant resources for Policies with `DeployIfNotExists` or `Modify` effects.

-## Microsoft's Security & Compliance for Cloud Infrastructure

-This `enterprise-policy-as-code` **(EPAC)** repo has been developed in partnership with the Security & Compliance for Cloud Infrastructure (S&C4CI) offering available from Microsoft's Industry Solutions (Consulting Services).
-Microsoft Industry Solutions can assist you with securing your cloud.
-S&C4CI improves your new or existing security posture in Azure by securing platforms, services, and workloads at scale.

 ## Understanding EPAC Environments and the pacSelector

-!!! warning
+!!! note
+    Understanding of this concept is crucial.
+Do **not** proceed until you completely understand the implications.

-    > EPAC has a concept of an environment identified by a string (unique per repository) called `pacSelector`.
+EPAC has a concept of an environment identified by a string (unique per repository) called `pacSelector`.
 An environment associates the following with the `pacSelector`:

-    >
-    > * `cloud` - to select commercial or sovereign cloud environments.
+* `cloud` - to select commercial or sovereign cloud environments.
-    > * `tenantId` - enables multi-tenant scenarios.
+* `tenantId` - enables multi-tenant scenarios.
-    > * `rootDefinitionScope` - scope for Policy and Policy Set definitions.
+* `rootDefinitionScope` - scope for Policy and Policy Set definitions.
-    >
+* Optional: define `desiredState`

+!!! note
-    >> Note: Policy Assignments can only defined at this root scope and child scopes (recursive).
+    Policy Assignments can only defined at `rootDefinitionScope` and child scopes (recursive).

-    >
-    > * Optional: define `desiredState`
-    >
-    > These associations are stored in `global-settings.jsonc` in an element called `pacEnvironments`.
+These associations are stored in [global-settings.jsonc](definitions-and-global-settings.md) in an element called `pacEnvironments`.

-    >
-    > Like any other software or IaC solution, EPAC needs areas for developing and testing new Policies, Policy Sets and Assignments before any deployment to EPAC prod environments.
+Like any other software or IaC solution, EPAC needs areas for developing and testing new Policies, Policy Sets and Assignments before any deployment to EPAC prod environments.
 In most cases you will need one management group hierarchy to simulate EPAC production management groups for development and testing of Policies.
 EPAC's prod environment will govern all other IaC environments (e.g., sandbox, development, integration, test/qa, pre-prod, prod, ...) and tenants.
 This can be confusing.
 We will use EPAC environment(s) and IaC environment(s) to disambiguate the environments.

-    >
-    > In a centralized single tenant scenario, you will define two EPAC environments: epac-dev and tenant.
+In a centralized single tenant scenario, you will define two EPAC environments: epac-dev and tenant.
 In a multi-tenant scenario, you will add an additional EPAC environment per additional tenant.

-    >
-    > The `pacSelector` is just a name.
+The `pacSelector` is just a name.
 We highly recommend to call the Policy development environment `epac-dev`, you can name the EPAC prod environments in a way which makes sense to you in your environment.
 We use `tenant`, `tenant1`, etc in our samples and documentation.
-    >
-    > These names are used and therefore must match:
+These names are used and therefore must match:

-    >
-    > * Defining the association (`pacEnvironments`) of an EPAC environment, `managedIdentityLocation` and `globalNotScopes` in `global-settings.jsonc`
+* Defining the association (`pacEnvironments`) of an EPAC environment, `managedIdentityLocation` and `globalNotScopes` in `global-settings.jsonc`
-    > * Script parameter when executing different deployment stages in a CI/CD pipeline or semi-automated deployment targeting a specific EPAC environments.
+* Script parameter when executing different deployment stages in a CI/CD pipeline or semi-automated deployment targeting a specific EPAC environments.
-    > * `managedIdentityLocation`, `additionalRoleAssignments`, `userAssignedIdentity`,`scopes`, and `notScopes` definitions in Policy Assignment JSON files.
+* `scopes`, `notScopes`, `additionalRoleAssignments`, `managedIdentityLocations`, and `userAssignedIdentity` definitions in Policy Assignment JSON files.

-## Approach Flexibility

-## CI/CD Scenarios
+## CI/CD Scenarios Flexibility

 The solution supports any DevOps CI/CD approach you desire.
 The starter kits assume a GitHub flow approach to branching and CI/CD integration with a standard model below.